Meliora (album): Themes and composition

 Feeling that the guitar had taken a back seat on their previous album, the band focused on the instrument for Meliora.

-Musically, Meliora has been described as heavy metal, doom metal, psychedelic rock, progressive rock, hard rock, and pop rock.
+Meliora has been described as heavy metal, hard rock, progressive rock, psychedelic rock, and pop rock, with elements of psychedelia, shock rock, pop, and glam metal.
 Following their debut album Opus Eponymous, which is about the coming of the Antichrist, and Infestissumam, which is about the presence of the Antichrist, Melioras main theme is "the absence of God".
 A Nameless Ghoul said, "The lyrics deal with the void that happens when there is no god, when there is no one there to help you.
 But even then, there will always be some fucker there to give you guidance.
 And the band is basically portrayed as the religious party that comes in there with a guiding hand.
 We offer the one place in the world that is spiritual."
 A member of the band also said that it was "more about the modern man and woman in their pursuit of purpose in life.
 It's hard to live in a society if you're not willing to buy that you are in a collective, yet usually in the Western world, there is a big disregard for individual responsibility."
 The album's title, Meliora (Latin for "better things"), matches the theme of the lyrical content and "the backdrop that we wanted to paint in front of which we're playing these songs, basically, which was supposed to be, or is supposed to be, a super-urban, metropolitan, pre-apocalyptic, dystopic futuristic thing."

 Although Ghost used choirs on their previous album, they had a lot of issues doing so.
 This time, the band decided to go the extra mile and spend the necessary money.
 A Nameless Ghoul said, "There are a lot of mellotron choirs on there because we wanted it to feel [a] little bit synthetic and simulated.
 The choir symbolizes the gothic element that comes in all of a sudden."